- 2-1/2 cups thinly sliced fresh or frozen rhubarb

 - In a large saucepan, bring rhubarb, 1/3 cup sugar and orange juice to a boil.
 Reduce heat; cook and stir until thickened and rhubarb is tender.
 Set aside.

-- Pour half of the filling into crust.
+- In a large mixing bowl, beat cream cheese, sour cream, cornstarch, vanilla, salt and remaining sugar until smooth.
+Add eggs; beat just until combined.
+Fold in white chocolate.
+Pour half of the filling into crust.
 Top with half of the rhubarb sauce; cut through batter with a knife to gently swirl rhubarb.
 Layer with remaining filling and rhubarb sauce; cut through top layers with a knife to gently swirl rhubarb.

 "I used raspberries instead of rhubarb for the topping, and the cheesecake was excellent.
 I would definitely make it again!"